Skip to main content

 Glucocorticoid metabolism does not occur in a vacuum.
 The HPA axis is intricately connected to other endocrine systems, particularly the hypothalamic-pituitary-gonadal (HPG) axis, which governs reproductive hormones like testosterone and estrogen.
 Chronic activation of the HPA axis can suppress HPG function through a phenomenon known as the “cortisol steal” or, more accurately, the pregnenolone steal.

 Pregnenolone is a precursor hormone that can be converted into either cortisol or sex hormones like DHEA and testosterone.
 Under chronic stress, the body prioritizes cortisol production, shunting pregnenolone away from the pathways that produce sex hormones.
-This can lead to symptoms of low testosterone in men and hormonal imbalances in women, potentially necessitating therapeutic interventions like (TRT) to restore balance.
+This can lead to symptoms of low testosterone in men and hormonal imbalances in women, potentially necessitating therapeutic interventions like testosterone replacement therapy (TRT) to restore balance.

 This interplay highlights the importance of a systems-based approach to hormonal health.
 Addressing low testosterone without considering the status of the HPA axis is like patching a leak in a pipe without turning off the main water valve.
 A comprehensive assessment of glucocorticoid metabolism is a foundational step in any effective hormonal optimization protocol.